Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Render-Pipeline-Wizard.md

 * [HDRP + VR](#VRTab): Use this tab to set up your HDRP Project and enable support for virtual reality.
 * [HDRP + DXR](#DXRTab): Use this tab to set up your HDRP Project and enable support for ray tracing.

-Also every configuration is separated in two scopes:
+Also every configuration is separated into two scopes:

-- **Global:** settings in Unity Editor or in the [HDRP Asset](HDRP-Asset.md) set in Graphics Settings.
+- **Global:** These settings are either in the Unity Editor, or in the [HDRP Asset](HDRP-Asset.md) set in Graphics Settings.
-- **Current Quality:** settings in the [HDRP Asset](HDRP-Asset.md) set in Quality Settings or, if null is set here, the one used in Global above.
+- **Current Quality:** These settings in the [HDRP Asset](HDRP-Asset.md) set in Quality Settings.
+If there is no HDRP Asset set in Quality Settings, HDRP uses the one in global above.

 <a name="HDRPTab"></a>